haxzie/streamon-website/contents/blogs/23-08-2020-streaming-softwares/index.md

 #### Restream and Castr
 [https://restream.io/](https://restream.io/) [https://castr.io/](https://castr.io/)

 You can use these servers to multi-stream to several destinations.
-One of them could be IG, but **you have to have the stream key that you can get using Streamon or YellowDuck.** They don't get the key automatically.
+One of them could be IG, but **you have to have the stream key that you can get using Streamon or YellowDuck.** Neither Restream nor Castr get the key automatically.

 Also, to stream to IGL with these servers, you have to pay.
 In Castr, you can try it with a **7 days trial**.
 As I used (and payed) this service to multistream to YouTube and Facebook, I know that it streams to IG, but video is cropped at its sides to make your horizontal video a vertical one.
 So, 70% of video is lost.
 I asked them to rotate video befores stream to IG server... but the response was obvious: _no, we can't_.